common-workflow-lab/ipython2cwl/README.md

 ```

 IPython2CWL is based on [repo2docker](https://github.com/jupyter/repo2docker), the same tool
 used by [mybinder](https://mybinder.org/).
-Now, by writing Jupyter Notebook and publish them, including repo2docker
+Now, by writing Jupyter Notebook and publishing them, including repo2docker
 configuration, the community can not only execute the notebooks remotely but also to use them as steps in scientific
 workflows.